 Melisandre is a great beauty, with long hair the color of burnished copper and pale, unblemished skin.
 She is slender and graceful, and taller than most knights.
 She has full breasts, a narrow waist, and a heart-shaped face.
 Her voice is sonorous, with an exotic accent.
 As is the custom of the red priests of her faith, she wears red or crimson clothing, usually long gowns of silk.
 She is never without the red gold choker that fits snuggly around her neck.
 When she works magic, the ruby setting glows with power, and it may be able to burn her if the magic worked is particularly demanding.

 Melisandre is a mysterious woman who trusts completely in the power of her god and the visions he grants her in the flames.
 She calmly rebuts all those who doubt her and scoffs at the followers of other gods as deluded.
-Unlike many others with prescient abilities, she has complete faith in her ability to correctly interpret visions.
+Unlike many others with prescient abilities, she has faith in her ability to correctly interpret visions, even if the vision does not entirely agree with the proposed interpretation.
 She is careful to present herself as mysterious, serene and powerful, wearing cool clothing even in the cold of the Wall, for example.
 Although she is genuinely skilled with magic, she enhances this with various smokes and powders that she keeps concealed in her robes.
 Melisandre has practiced her art for "years beyond count".
 She has the ability to invoke a deadly shadow assassin against her enemies.

 A Game of Thrones